-We have a feeling hot chocolate is about to have a major moment in NYC.
-Cooler temps always mean it’s hot chocolate season, but let’s face it: people are going to be outside more in winter 2020.
-Be prepared and know where NYC’s best hot chocolate can be found.
-From classic with oversized marshmallows, to thick and rich or flavored NYC has a hot chocolate for every kid.
+Winter has arrived, which means it’s hot chocolate season.
+But don’t waste your time sipping an inferior cup: head to a place that serves some of NYC’s best hot chocolate.
+(There are many!)
+From classic with oversized marshmallows, to thick and rich or flavored, NYC has a hot chocolate for every kind of kid (and adult).
 Get cozy this winter at one of our many favorite hot cocoa spots in NYC!

 La Maison du Chocolat